SUURPh projects

 This PhD project attempts to develop a framework for modelling the right ventricular hypertrophy and functional remodelling that contribute to compensated systolic and diastolic function, during pulmonary hypertension.
 His work mainly involves multi-scale computational modelling using data from murine experiments to validate the model-predicted myocardial growth and remodelling.

-PhD Candidate: Oscar Odeigah.
-Oscar has a background in mechanical engineering and engineering design from Ahmadu Bello University, Nigeria, and University of Tromsø, Norway.
+PhD Candidate: Oscar Odeigah has a background in mechanical engineering and engineering design from Ahmadu Bello University, Nigeria, and University of Tromsø, Norway.
 For his master thesis, he used patient-specific bi-ventricular models to investigate the differences (and similarities) between the active stress and active strain methods of mathematically modelling the active contraction of cardiac muscle.
 His interest in cardiovascular biomechanics and patient-specific modelling, led him to join the SUURPh program, where he will have the opportunity to continue pursuing these interests, in a highly stimulating research environment.

 Supervisors: Joakim Sundnes (Simula Research Laboratory), Samuel Wall (Simula Research Laboratory), Daniela Valdez-Jasso (UCSD, Bioengineering), Andrew McCulloch (UCSD, Bioengineering)